Trace Completion API

 Full Stack Distributed Tracing

-• In the diagram, Spans starting with A represent application Spans (from APM); those starting with S represent system Spans (from DeepFlow); and those starting with N represent network Spans (from DeepFlow).
+• Spans starting with A in the diagram represent application spans (from APM); those starting with S represent system spans (from DeepFlow); those starting with N represent network spans (from DeepFlow).

-• The black parts in the diagram are the input parameters for APM calling the DeepFlow API.
-DeepFlow will use these application Spans as search boundaries to complete the surrounding system/network Spans and reconstruct the Parent-Child relationships.
+• The black parts in the diagram are the input parameters when APM calls the DeepFlow API.
+DeepFlow will use these application spans as the search boundary, complete the surrounding system/network spans, and reconstruct the parent-child relationships.

-• The blue parts in the diagram are application Spans injected with TraceID/SpanID in the protocol from APM, and the system/network Spans calculated based on them.
-These complete the kernel system calls and network transmission paths such as Syscall, Bridge, and IPVS between two services for APM.
+• The blue parts in the diagram are system/network spans calculated based on application spans in APM that have TraceID/SpanID injected into the protocol.
+These fill in kernel system calls such as Syscall, Bridge, IPVS, and network transmission paths between two services for APM.

-• The green parts in the diagram are basic service calls automatically traced by DeepFlow's system Spans, such as non-instrumented DNS calls and MySQL calls, Redis calls, etc., where TraceID/SpanID cannot be injected.
+• The green parts in the diagram are basic service calls automatically traced from DeepFlow’s system spans, such as non-instrumented DNS calls, and MySQL/Redis calls where TraceID/SpanID cannot be injected.

-• The red parts in the diagram are upstream and downstream services automatically traced by DeepFlow's system Spans, such as non-instrumented ALB, NLB, Ingress gateway services, and other services in the business logic that APM has not instrumented.
+• The red parts in the diagram are upstream and downstream services without instrumentation, automatically traced from DeepFlow’s system spans, such as non-instrumented ALB, NLB, Ingress gateway services, as well as other services in business logic that APM has not instrumented.

 #2.
 API Description